cose-wg/CBOR-certificates/draft-cose-cbor-revocation-management.md

 # C509 Certificate Revocation List {#CRL}

-The section defines the C509 Certificate Revocation List (CRL) format based on and compatible with {{RFC5280}} reusing the formatting for C509 certificates defined in {{certificate}}.
+The section defines the C509 Certificate Revocation List (CRL) format based on and compatible with {{RFC5280}} reusing the formatting for C509 certificates defined in {{I-D.ietf-cose-cbor-encoded-cert}}.

 ~~~~~~~~~~~ CDDL
 C509CertificateRevocationList = [